scriptotek/powerpoint-archive/README.txt

 The javascript file script.js creates individual ppt-files of each slide in the powerpoint-files in the array filearray.
 It also takes a png-screenshot of each slide.
 These are moved to the folder TEMP.

-The python script script.py reads the TEMP-folder and moved unique presentations (i.e. slides) over to the ARCHIVE-folder.
-Uniqueness is only determined by the file size.
+The python script script.py reads the TEMP-folder and moves unique presentations (i.e. slides) over to the ARCHIVE-folder.
+Uniqueness is only determined by the file size fa.
 The bat-script runs the javascript first and then the python script.